Grace Knight: Solo career: 1990–present

 In November 2002, women of Marin County, California, spelled out the words "No War" with their nude bodies protesting against the proposed invasion of Iraq by a coalition which included Australian troops.
 This inspired Knight to organise a similar protest in a paddock outside her hometown of Federal near Byron Bay on 8 February 2003.
 Knight justified the protest:

 Knight indicated that she had been writing lyrics for a forthcoming album with Lynch, when her frustration at the Howard Government's plans to invade Iraq interrupted her concentration.
 Knight rallied female friends via chain e-mails.
 Needing 67 women for the wording of "No War", ultimately 750 showed up.

 Eurogliders reformed in October 2005 with Knight and Bernie Lynch using session musicians and released their fifth studio album.
 Simply called Eurogliders, the album did not peak into the ARIA top 50 charts.
 Eurogliders started touring again in April 2006 and performed on the Countdown Spectacular during June to August, which was a nostalgic tour of Australian bands from the 1970s and 1980s, as featured on the pop television show Countdown with its host Ian "Molly" Meldrum.
 The Eurogliders' sixth album, Blue Kiss, was recorded during the same sessions as the previous and was released in 2007 but also had no top 50 charting.

 In 2008, Knight returned to her solo career and released Willow, which was nominated for Best Jazz Album at the 2008 ARIA Music Awards.
 On 17 July 2009, Knight performed at the Press Gallery Mid-Winter Ball attended by federal politicians, including Australian prime minister, Kevin Rudd, and Canberra journalists.
 Patrons of the function paid up to $20,000 each and raised $250,000 for various charities.

 Personal life

 Knight's 1977 gig on a cruise ship from London was to visit her sister, who was living in Perth, Western Australia.
 Her sister introduced Knight to future bandmate, domestic partner and husband, Bernie Lynch.
 Knight separated from Lynch in 1986 and has been married two further times.
-She has a son, born in 1987.
+She has a son (Jacky), born in 1987.